maheshrayas/kube-depre/README.md

 # check for list for depreacted Apis in the cluster in K8s 1.22 and output will be printed on terminal
 ./kube-depre -t 1.22

-# check for list for depreacted Apis in the cluster in K8s 1.22 & 1.24 and output will be printed on terminal
+# check for list for depreacted Apis in the cluster in K8s 1.22 & 1.24 and output will be printed on terminal, it can be outputted to csv as well
 ./kube-depre -t 1.22,1.24
-or

 # check for list for depreacted Apis in the cluster in K8s 1.22 and output will be in csv format
 ./kube-depre -t 1.22 -o csv